 What is Rethinking Curriculum?

-The Rethinking Curriculum project is a long-term curriculum development project that is focussed on building knowledge and skills within the English primary sector.
-The project aims to support and equip teachers and school leaders with the knowledge and skills to identify, plan and implement curriculum development work in a sustainable, context specific and impactful approach.
+Rethinking Curriculum is a long-term curriculum development project focused on building knowledge and skills within the English primary sector.
+The project aims to support and equip teachers and school leaders with the knowledge and skills to identify, plan and implement curriculum development work in a sustainable, context-specific and impactful approach.
 This will mean that all pupils will have access to an expansive, inspiring curriculum that connects them with local communities and enables them to lead healthy, fulfilled lives.

 The team